s1rcheese/Flash-Shockwave-Reverse-Engineering/README.md

 # Flash-Shockwave-Reverse-Engineering
-An attempt to reverse engineer Adobe Flash and Shockwave to keep the projects living.
+An attempt to reverse engineer Adobe Flash and Shockwave to keep the projects alive.